 Vaccination Policy: Immunization requirements are published in the Student Handbook and on the University website.

-Withdrawals, Leave of Absence, Refunds and Return to Tile IV (R2T4): SUNY Upstate Medical University's policies concerning withdrawals, leave of absence, refunds and return to Title IV R2T4) are published in the Student Handbook.
+Withdrawals, Leave of Absence, Refunds and Return to Tile IV (R2T4): SUNY Upstate Medical University's policies concerning withdrawals, leave of absence, refunds and return to Title IV R2T4) are published in the Student Handbook and via the Student Accounts website.

 Written Agreements: University's that have written agreements must disclose to prospective and enrolled students applicable to all schools where a program is designed to be offered by another entity; any portion of the program not being offered by the degree/certificate granting school, name and location of the other school/organization, method of delivery not being offered by the degree/certificate granting school and estimated additional costs that may incur due to arrangement.